Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 - Identifying authoritative information sources: Enable agents to accurately identify and adopt high-credibility information such as official documents and academic papers from vast amounts of information.

-Suggestions for AI-assisted programming: In this AI Agent practice, we encourage everyone to use AI-assisted programming, which means “developing agents with agents.”
+Suggestions on AI-assisted programming: In this AI Agent practice, we encourage everyone to use AI-assisted programming, which means “developing agents with agents.”
 We recommend using Cursor for Vibe Coding, and here are some suggestions:

 - Choose the right model: Do not use Cursor’s “auto” mode; be sure to choose a model with thinking ability (with a brain icon next to it), such as Claude 4 Sonnet.